Skip to main content

 As the mixture travels through the column, different molecules interact with the packing material to varying degrees based on their physical properties, such as their size and water-repellency (hydrophobicity).
 This differential interaction causes the components of the mixture to separate.

 The primary peptide, being the most abundant component, will ideally emerge from the column as one large, distinct peak at a specific time.
 Any impurities, having different properties, will exit at different times, appearing as smaller, separate peaks.
 The result is a chromatogram, a graph that shows these peaks over time.

 The area under the main peak relative to the total area of all peaks gives us a quantitative measure of purity.
 A result of “99% purity by HPLC” means that 99% of the detected substance consisted of the target peptide.
 This method is the bedrock of purity analysis, providing the first critical look at what is inside a given formulation.

 Confirming Identity with Molecular Weight

 Inside the mass spectrometer, the molecules are given an electrical charge and then sent flying through an electric or magnetic field.
 The path they take is determined by their mass-to-charge ratio.
-By measuring this, the instrument can determine the of a molecule with incredible accuracy.
-For a peptide like Ipamorelin or CJC-1295, we know its exact theoretical molecular weight based on its amino acid sequence.
+By measuring this, the instrument can determine the molecular weight of a molecule with incredible accuracy.

-The MS analysis confirms that the main peak separated by HPLC has the correct mass, unequivocally identifying it as the target peptide.
-It can also identify the masses of the impurity peaks, giving us clues as to what they are—perhaps a fragment of the peptide that broke off, or a sequence that was mistakenly shortened during synthesis.
+It can also identify the masses of the impurity peaks, giving us clues as to what they are ∞ perhaps a fragment of the peptide that broke off, or a sequence that was mistakenly shortened during synthesis.
 This dual-method approach of separation and identification provides a robust foundation for verifying the quality of a therapeutic peptide.

 Intermediate

 As you become more familiar with the principles of hormonal health, your understanding of the tools used to ensure its safety and efficacy must also deepen.
 Moving beyond the foundational concepts of separation and identification, we begin to appreciate the rigorous, multi-faceted approach required by clinical science.

-The verification of is a process of building a case, piece by piece, using different analytical techniques that each provide a unique perspective.
+The verification of peptide purity is a process of building a case, piece by piece, using different analytical techniques that each provide a unique perspective.
 This strategy of using multiple, independent methods is known as employing orthogonal techniques.
 It is the gold standard in pharmaceutical analysis because it ensures that the weaknesses of one method are covered by the strengths of another, creating a comprehensive and trustworthy quality profile.

 A Deeper Look at Separation the Power of Reversed Phase HPLC

-The most common form of HPLC used for peptide analysis is (RP-HPLC).
+The most common form of HPLC used for peptide analysis is Reversed-Phase HPLC (RP-HPLC).
 The name “reversed-phase” comes from the nature of the materials used.
 The stationary phase, the material packed inside the column, is hydrophobic (water-repelling), while the mobile phase, the solvent carrying the peptide sample, is more polar or hydrophilic (water-attracting), typically a mixture of water and an organic solvent like acetonitrile.

 When the peptide mixture is introduced, the more hydrophobic molecules in the sample will be more attracted to the hydrophobic stationary phase, slowing them down.
 The more hydrophilic molecules will prefer the mobile phase and move through the column more quickly.